‘Dedicate yourself completely to your own spiritual life,

 Jane Faber, New York

 New applicants to the M.I. can apply in a single form to join the Knights at the Foot of the Cross.
-If you are already an M.I. member, please use the Knights enrolment form below instead to join the Knights.
+If you are already an M.I. member, please use instead the Knights enrolment form below to join the Knights.

 Information gathered through this form will only be used for enrolling you into the M.I., confirming your enrolment with you, and updating you through e-mail (if you provide it) about the M.I.
 We will not share your information with anyone.